Monday's Twins game also postponed after two players test positive for COVID-19

-ANAHEIM, CALIF. – Instead of playing amid 80-degree afternoon heat in Anaheim before jetting off to Oakland in time for Monday's series opener with the Athletics, the Twins saw hardly much sun at all.
+ANAHEIM, CALIF. – Instead of playing amid 80-degree afternoon heat before jetting off to Oakland in time for Monday's series opener with the Athletics, the Twins saw hardly much sun at all.

 Maybe some muted rays from behind their hotel room windows, just a fraction of a perfect SoCal spring Sunday.

-After calling off two of the three games against Anaheim, MLB also postponed Monday's game at the Athletics while the Twins deal with COVID-19 issues on the team.
-There are four positive cases on the Twins, one staff member and three players.
+After calling off two of the three games against the Angels, Major League Baseball also postponed Monday's game at the Athletics while the Twins deal with COVID-19 issues.
+There are four positive cases on the Twins: one staff member and three players.

 The Twins could potentially next play at Oakland on Tuesday as part of a straight doubleheader to make up for Monday's postponement.
 That would begin at 5:30 p.m., though it depends on what continued testing and contract-tracing reveal about the Twins' situation.

-Derek Falvey, Twins president of baseball operations, said on WCCO radio Sunday that the tests done Saturday evening "came back in a good direction."
-But everyone took two more tests Sunday morning, including a rapid-results one that is prone to false positives.
+Derek Falvey, Twins president of baseball operations, said on WCCO Radio Sunday that the tests done Saturday evening "came back in a good direction."
+Everyone took two more tests Sunday morning, including a rapid-results one that is prone to false positives.
 Manager Rocco Baldelli and another staff member experienced false positives just before leaving for California, though further testing eventually cleared them.

+The Twins received results Sunday evening that revealed no further positives.
+Falvey also said the team will test again Monday morning and that those results would affect whether the Twins can fly to Oakland on Monday or whether that series goes on at all.

+The team is also testing its non-traveling party in Minnesota as a precaution, because it's unclear exactly when or how the virus infiltrated the clubhouse.
+A source said Saturday the team did not think Simmons' case caused the following three.

-The Twins likely won't know of any more cases until Sunday evening, and those results would affect whether they can fly to Oakland on Monday or whether that series goes on at all.
-But the three players who tested positive likely will have to stay in Anaheim and quarantine for 10 days, unless they're up for a very long drive to Minnesota.
+The three players who tested positive likely will have to stay in Anaheim and quarantine for 10 days, unless they're up for a very long drive to Minnesota.
 The players who tested positive Saturday even had to drive themselves individually back to the team hotel in last-minute rental cars.
 The staff put into precautionary quarantine Friday should be free to travel Monday, as long as tests remain negative.

-Falvey also said that the team will test again Monday morning and hope for results by that afternoon before making traveling decisions.
-The team is also testing its non-traveling party in Minnesota as a precaution, since it's unclear exactly when or how the virus infiltrated the clubhouse.
-A source said Saturday the team did not think Simmons' case caused the following three.

 Testing has revealed that the current version of COVID-19 making its way through the Twins is one of the variant strains.